-Present.
-Species observed on the site at time of field surveys or during recent past Likolar Species not observed on the site of the system on vois of during recent to accurate these on a complex basis D 11 species not observed on the site, but it may reasonably be expected to occur mere on a regular basis.
+Present: Species observed on the site at time of field surveys or during recent past.

+Likely: Species not observed on the site, but it may reasonably be expected to occur there on a regular basis.

 Possible: Species not observed on the site, but it could occur there from time to time.

 Unlikely: Species not observed on the site, and would not be expected to occur there except, perhaps, as a transient.

 Absent: Species not observed on the site, and precluded from occurring there due to absence of suitable habitat.